 Will I Have To Appear In Court For My Ticket?

-The Fortas Law Group will appear on your behalf in court for a Georgia traffic ticket, speeding ticket or moving violation whenever possible.
+Hawkins Spizman Fortas will appear on your behalf in court for a Georgia traffic ticket, speeding ticket or moving violation whenever possible.
 If you are under 21 years of age or have a Commercial Drivers License, a judge may request that you do appear, especially if this is not your first offense.
 There are hundreds of municipal and county courts across the state of Georgia, each one may have different requirements and whether or not you will need to appear may depend on whether you are a Ga resident or live in a different state.
 If you live too far away from the court there is a strong possibility that you could be excused.
 If you were jailed for your offense it is more likely you will have to be in court, the more serious the charge the grater your chances of a mandatory appearance.
 In certain courts and if you are Georgia resident, a judge may request that you appear and that request may not be made until close to your court date.

 How Much Does It Cost to Hire A Georgia Traffic Lawyer To Fight My Ticket?